 Skills and Areas

-An Intern will gain practical experience in office administration, handling customers queries and phone calls, handling urgent tasks, managing orders, coordinating a team of translators and interpreters, project management, translating and proofreading text, interpreting, basic bookkeeping, records keeping, reporting, working with language memory systems, localising websites, and various Internet related tasks: posting articles, renewing links, updating content online, ad publishing etc. This can be applied for future jobs such as office administration, localisation, project management and other not limited to the language sector and to the field of translation and interpreting.
+An Intern will gain practical experience in office administration, handling customers queries and phone calls, handling urgent tasks, managing orders, coordinating a team of translators and interpreters, project management, translating and proofreading texts, interpreting, basic bookkeeping, records keeping, reporting, working with language memory systems, localising websites, and various Internet related tasks: posting articles, renewing links, updating content online, ad publishing etc. This can be applied for future jobs such as office administration, localisation, project management and others not limited to the language sector and to the field of translation and interpreting.
 The Intern will gain professional experience in staff management and direct sales, improve communication skills, presentation, reporting etc. We will provide the following training: using office equipment and software, communication guidelines when dealing with customers, writing business letters and emails.

 Payment This is an unpaid internship.
 The payment is assumed by educational institution, scholarship fund or an Intern themselves.
 The company may decide at its own discretion to pay the Intern some bonuses relating to their performance and achievements in a form of pocket expenses (e.g. public transport and lunches).
 Accommodation will not be provided, but the company can assist in arranging it.
 The Intern will have to have reasonable finances for a stay in Ireland during the Internship period.